kiali/kiali/design/KEPS/multicluster/proposal.md

 ## Testing

-All automated e2e testing, API and cypress, is currently performed against a single cluster in CI.
+All automated e2e testing, API and Cypress, is currently performed against a single cluster in CI.
 There will be a large number of Kiali features related to multi-cluster so there needs to be a way to test multi-cluster deployments frequently and in an automated fashion.
 Any e2e tests that require a multi-cluster environment will need to be run separately from the rest of the suite.

 ## Other solutions